 Welcome to the southernmost point in the continental United States.
-Our island paradise features stunning scenery, historic landmarks and unique ambiance.
+Our island paradise features stunning scenery, historic landmarks, and a unique ambiance.
 A popular vacation destination, Key West abounds with fun and interesting things to do and see.
-When planning a trip, consider the following list of the popular Key West things to do & attractions.
+When planning a trip, consider the following list of popular Key West things to do & attractions.

 Key West Attractions

 Ride the world-famous Conch Tour Train

 One of the most popular Key West things to do, this narrated tour provides insight into the history, legends and culture of the eclectic “Conch Republic.”
 Travel back in time as you pass historic landmarks and hear thrilling tales of the pirates, visionaries and adventurers that created the island’s charm.
 Purchase tickets to this Key West attraction online and catch the train at the 301 Front Street Depot in Old Town.

 Embark on a coral reef snorkeling trip with Fury Water Adventures